 When we do things outdoors, I make sure to pack a ton of mess-free snacks.
 Because really, the zoo charges like $9 for two waters, and I’m not about that life.
 So, I try and bring as many things from home as I can.
 Grayson helped me pack his bag and wanted to bring his “weee” (squeezie), which is what he calls his Go & Grow by Similac Pouches.

 Go & Grow by Similac Pouches are Certified USDA Organic, Non-GMO, contain no fillers, artificial flavors or colors, and are gluten free.
-I’ve mentioned several times about how I like to make sure that Grayson is getting as many nutrient-rich foods as I can, and Go & Grow by Similac Pouches help me to achieve that when he’s being picky.
+I’ve mentioned several times about how I like to make sure that Grayson is getting as many nutrients as I can, and Go & Grow by Similac Pouches help me to achieve that when he’s being picky.
 Go & Grow by Similac pouches contain three to four servings of combined fruits and vegetables.
 The appropriate amount of Go & Grow by Similac pouches for a toddler is between one and three pouches, with a daily maximum of three pouches.
-The approporiate amount of Go & Grow by Similac pouches for a baby is one pouch.
-He never refuses a good “squeezie”.
+The daily maximum amount of Go & Grow by Similac pouches for a baby under one year of age is one pouch.

 Go & Grow by Similac pouches come in two age groups.
 One stage is for babies six months of age and older and the other stage is for toddlers 12+ months.
 We, of course, use and love the Toddler Stage, and each flavor has ingredients that we already love.

 - Butternut Squash, Pumpkin, Banana, Carrot, Spinach, Broccoli Puree